 Take advantage of our Sundance Film Festival trip in January and learn more about independent filmmaking.
 See what’s next in film, and interact with filmmakers at nearly every screening.

 Travel with the film program during January, learning what it takes to do documentary film in our International Documentary class.
-Previous trips have been to Rwanda/Uganda and to Guatemala.
+Previous trips have been to Rwanda/Uganda and Guatemala.
+Trip participants in 2020 will travel to Liberia in west Africa.

 Taylor University’s Film program offers a variety of shooting, editing, writing, and creative fiction and nonfiction filmmaking courses.
 By requiring our students to take explore the breadth of filmmaking, Film & Media majors have the opportunity to diversify their portfolios, broaden their skillsets, and discover new passions and interests.